My Deco Diver Course

 - One Back Up Light.

-- You will need to bring with you at least one Ascent Reel with a minimum of 200′ of line on it, and at least one SMB (4-6' long).
+- You will need to bring with you at least one Ascent Reel, or spool, with a minimum of 150' of line on it, with at least one SMB (4-6' long).
 I prefer open bottom SMB's that allow you to fill with your BCD.
 Personally, I love the Apeks 150' Spool, the simple Dive Rite Slide Lock 250' Reel, and the Carter 35# SMB.
-Bring everything you already own, but don’t buy a bunch of new reels and SMB’s.
+Bring everything you already own, but don't buy a bunch of new reels, spools, and SMB's ahead of time.

 - A Line Cutting Device is required, and it needs to be sharp.

-- Bring a spare carabineer, or double dog clip, for attaching accessories, but no gate clips.
+- Bring a spare double dog clip, for attaching accessories, but no gate clips.

 - You need a wetsuit or drysuit, with hood, suitable for the water temps for the dates of the course.
 Feel free to call me for a better handle on water temps and further advice.

 - You need gloves to protect your hands.
-You can use neoprene dive gloves if you like, but rubber coated garden gloves are adequate for the warm water environment.
+You can use neoprene dive gloves if you like, but rubber coated work gloves are adequate for the warm water environment.
 My favorite, Dyneema gloves by Hammerhead, with the smooth polyurethane coating, not the crinkly ones.

-Prospective students who meet all of the requirements, may reserve a place in class with a $500 non-refundable down payment.
+Prospective students who meet all the requirements, may reserve a place in class with a $600 non-refundable down payment.
 I will invoice you through PayPal and you can pay by credit card, check, or of course PayPal.
 If you have any doubts about your ability to participate in this class, please do not make a commitment until you are sure you are going to be able to attend.
-The balance of $500 is due on the first day of class.
+The balance of $600 is due on the first day of class.
 Checks, cash, credit cards, and PayPal are all accepted.
 If you have any questions at all, please feel free to contact me.